lfiore/upld/README.md

 upld
 ====

-A short URL image hosting script written in PHP with MySQL for the DB
+An image hosting script written in PHP with MySQL for the DB.
+Has support for short URLs

 You can test the script out at http://upld.eu/